KQM-git/TCL/docs/characters/cryo/eula.md

 ---
-description: The Spindrift Knight, a scion of old aristocracy, and the Captain of the Knights of Favonius Reconnaissance Company.
+description: The Spindrift Knight, a scion of the old aristocracy, and the Captain of the Knights of Favonius Reconnaissance Company.
+The reason for which a descendant of the ancient nobles might join the Knights remains a great mystery in Mondstadt to this very day.
 ---

 # Eula